 Big banks were first to market with financial chatbots powered by conversational AI.
 In North America, this included Capital One with the debut of Eno in March 2017, followed by Bank of America’s Erica, launching in June 2018.
-Since these early days, we’ve seen a strong adoption rate with many predicting that most retail banks will have some form of chatbot or virtual assistant by mid-2021.
+Since these early days, we’ve seen a strong adoption rate with many predicting that most retail banks will have some form of banking chatbot or virtual assistant by mid-2021.

 At major banks these projects have moved well beyond innovation experiments.
 According to Bank of America, as of December 2019, Erica has surpassed 10 million users and is on track to complete 100 million client requests by early 2020.
 At a time when branch and phone channels are increasingly under pressure as a result of the fall out from Covid-19 a new channel that instantly handles millions of customer interactions, 24/7 is a powerful tool.

-This is an impressive achievement and Erica has quickly set the standard for banks and credit unions to follow.
-Whether or not it’s a realistic model that you can replicate comes down to cost, which was (and is) significant.
+This is an impressive achievement, and Erica has quickly set the standard for banks and credit unions to follow.
+Whether or not it’s a realistic digital banking assistant model that you can replicate comes down to cost, which was (and is) significant.
 Published reports indicate that Bank of America had to amass a team of 100+ people and over two years of effort to bring Erica to market – at an estimated cost of about $30 million.
 As Erica continues to scale, so will the investment.

 Let’s face it, there are few financial institutions globally that can fund this type of project at this scale.
-But as virtual assistants become widely adopted amongst the largest FIs, regional banks and credit unions will need to assess how they can deliver their own take on this experience, without building a 100+ person team of data scientists to manage it.
+But as virtual banking assistants become widely adopted amongst the largest FIs, regional banks and credit unions will need to assess how they can deliver their own take on this digital banking experience, without building a 100+ person team of data scientists to manage it.